 The semiconductor supply volatility which we are experiencing today will likely not be the last.
 To better prepare and deal with such future disruptions, companies in the broader semiconductor industry supply chain should build some measured slack into their overall supply chain to become more strategically lean.
 By doing so, chip players can be on a much better footing to be more agile and sustain and expand their competitive advantage in the long term.

 Traditional supply chains are evolving into sets of dynamic digital supply networks.
-Deloitte Consulting LLP’s Supply Chain and Network Operations (SCNO) practice helps companies build supply network strategies and platforms, align processes with new technologies, develop persona-driven user experiences and explore opportunities to grow and innovate.
-Through innovations like our digital capabilities model (DCM) for supply networks, our SCNO practice transforms traditional supply chains into tightly integrated and synchronised supply networks.
+Deloitte Consulting LLP’s Supply Chain and Network Operations (SCNO) practice helps companies build supply network strategies and platforms, align processes with new technologies, develop persona-driven user experiences, and explore opportunities to grow and innovate.
+Through innovations like our digital capabilities model (DCM) for supply networks, our SCNO practice transforms traditional supply chains into tightly integrated and synchronized supply networks.